Ruth Stricker Dayton Campus Center, 236

 - Off-Campus Student Employment Program (OCSE):This program is an opportunity for students to earn their financial aid awards while working at a local nonprofit organization or elementary school.
 Keep your eyes open for the application and partner list at the beginning of spring semester 2014.
 More information can be found here.

 For more information, as well as a complete list of programs and events, click here.

 "Some students find it easier to find community on campus than others.
 There is nothing wrong with finding a sense of community earlier or later." - Niko Martell ('13)

 "It's hard to find one favorite thing about Mac.
 It feels like home for me now.
 There is a sense of community that is hard to explain." - Esther Biesse ('13)

 "It takes time to figure out what you want to be and do in life, just be patient." - Gabriela Landeros ('15)

 - What type of community do you want to find, create, or be part of here at Mac?

 - In what ways have you created community at Mac?
 How about in the Twin Cities?

 SOCIAL MEDIA: Building a Network

-- Have you staying in contact with your class?
-Make sure to stay involved through the Class of 2016 Facebook page.
+- How are you staying in contact with your class?
+Make sure to stay involved through the Class of 2017 Facebook page.